UoW-ATM/Mercury/README.md

 # Programmatic use of Mercury

 Mercury can be used as an object.
-An example of its use and some examples to run can be found in the Mercury.ipynb Jupyter notebook.
-The notebook shows the possible uses of Mercury in terms of parameter setting, scenarios, case study, etc.
+An example of its use and some examples of how to run it can be found in the Mercury.ipynb Jupyter notebook.
+The notebook shows the possible uses of Mercury in terms of parameter setting, scenarios, case studies, etc.

 # Manual and documentation
 A more complete manual is in construction.
 An automatically generated documentation for the repository can be found in